Refereed RT2012 Papers in TNS

 2. Click "Author Center" on the next page.

 3. Under Author Resources on the next page, click where indicated to submit a new manuscript and follow the step-by-step instructions to enter various information and to upload your manuscript file.
-Be sure to select "RT2012" in the "Manuscript Type" pull-down menu on the next page.
-The RT2012 option under Manuscript Type will be available beginning in spring 2012 and will be removed after the submittal deadline.
+Be sure to select "RealTime Conference" in the "Manuscript Type" pull-down menu on the next page.
+Then select the "Paper Category" that best fits your manuscript.
+(By default, it will be the session title in which your talk or poster was presented.)

-Policies and Practical Consideration for the TNS Papers
+Policies and Practical Considerations for the TNS Papers

 Length: 8 Pages